garrandall/popular-music-data/tracks/chief-rocka-lords-of-the-underground.md

 Boom shaka laka, yo, here comes the Chief Rocka
-Rock it down, so jump up off the tip you're not my nucca For sharper type to battle make the people say ooh ahh Think I won't curse, I'll break down and say puta ?Hey, madrigon, sesa me bichafi mi chocha?
+Rock it down, so jump up off the tip you're not my nucca For sharper type to battle make the people say oh ah Think I won't curse, I'll break down and say puta ?Hey, madrigon, sesa me bichafi mi chocha?
 Say what I want because, I'm that type of guy